CANopenTerm/CANopenTerm/README.md

 A versatile software tool to analyse and configure CANopen devices.

+## About

+You work in an R&D environment and are responsible for the development or testing of CANopen devices?
+Or you are an application engineer and need a practical tool to communicate within a CANopen network?

+Then CANopenTerm is exactly the right thing for you, because it was developed for exactly this purpose.
+CANopenTerm is an interactive terminal that communicates via external CAN hardware on the BUS.
+In addition to an integrated help for each command, a Lua API is also available, which can be used to automate recurring tasks, such as writing and reading an EDS, generating traffic, etc.

 ## Features

 - Read and write expedided Service Data Objects (SDO).